epiecs/free-grilly/README.md

 -   Reference resistance in kOhm

 If you want you can use our [handy calculator spreadsheet](docs/probe_calculator.xlsx) if you want to calculate the values for your own probes.

+## Connecting to opengrill

+Just navigate to the settings and enter the ip of your opengrill server :)

 ## Home assistant support
 You can connect your free-grilly to your current home assistant installation when using the mqtt broker.
 For this you will need to manually create the needed entities. [@woutercoppens](https://github.com/woutercoppens) provided us/you with a decent starting point.
 This can also be seen in issue #5: